TheEntropics/serben-films/README.md

 # serben-films

-View your film collection using our library.
+A beautiful way to see your film library.

 Simple to install, works out of the box, looks awesome.